honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 is nothing stopping you from using this rule elsewhere, I'm not sure why you'd want to.

+## Patient Scheduling

+Patient Scheduling rules for api and data interaction.

+### When I create provider marketing data for practitioner (.\*) with workspace (.\*)

+### When I create provider marketing data for practitioner (.\*) with workspace (.\*) and store it as $(.\*):

+Create provider marketing data for a provider with the specified workspace.
+If successful, the provider marketing data ID will be returned and saved as a variable.
+Every time this rule is executed, all previous provider marketing data for the practitioner is deleted.

+### When I create provider marketing data and store it as $(.\*):

+Create provider marketing data for Jean Liu.
+The practitioner has an ID set to "425092" and a workspace set to "1032:425092."

 When comparing an entire analytics request, we accept a rule like:

      Then I wait for an entire comscore request to include: